2491-NoMythic/NoMythicApp/README.md

 You will need to get your Supabase keys to run.
 If you are not NoMythic, you will have to set up a Supabase and GoogleCloud account for login and storing data.

 These things are beyond the scope of this readme.
-If you are another First Robotics team interrested in this, contact.
+If you are another First Robotics team interested in this, contact.
 Chris Ward <veggie2u@cyberward.net>

 ## Usage